the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [TBD] 2021-04-05 =

+* Fix - Reduce overhead of widget setup on every page load by setting up the widgets only as needed.
+[TEC-3833]

 = [4.13.0] 2021-03-29 =

 * Feature - JavaScript and Styles can be set to be printed as soon as enqueued, allowing usages like shortcodes to not have jumpy styles.